-In a memo that went out to members alongside the announcement, the chapter claims that in January the organization, along with 15 other NARI chapters that Lavallee preferred not to name—and which the memo claims together account for nearly 45% of NARI’s total membership—penned a letter to the national association "asking to open a dialogue around our collective concerns."
+In a memo that went out to members alongside the announcement, the chapter claims that in January the organization, along with 15 other NARI chapters that Lavallee preferred not to name, penned a letter to the national association "asking to open a dialogue around our collective concerns."
 The local chapter named their primary concerns as increasing pathways to board representation, rescinding dues increases to offset the impact of the pandemic, and brainstorming ways to increase member influence on the organization's overall direction.

-We have reached out to NARI national regarding the claim of disinterest as well as the split at-large, but as the association is currently hosting its 2021 Annual Conference a response was promised as forthcoming.
+Pro Remodeler has reached out to NARI national for a comment, but the association is currently hosting its 2021 Annual Conference.
+A response was promised as forthcoming.

 What Existing EM NARI Members Can Expect

-As the change pertains to members, the chapter admits there will be some significant differences following the disaffiliation, including a new name for the organization.
+As the change pertains to members, chapter officials say there will be some significant differences following the disaffiliation, including a new name for the organization.
 On May 5, members will vote to approve the name Professional Remodeling Organization of New England.